AdiedX/Crimen/README.md

 This web application maps the crime in New York City.
 This map was built using the MEAN stack (MongoDB, Express.js, Angular.js, Node.js).

 Fork this repository.

-Clone it using: git clone <clone URL>
+Clone it using: git clone [clone url]

 And then run it using: grunt serve